 Among the largest raptors in the world, the Crested Eagle is the only member of the genus Morphnus and forms a clade with the Harpy Eagle and the New Guinea Eagle.

 Ranging from Guatemala and Belize south to Bolivia and northern Argentina, and throughout the entire Amazon basin, the Crested Eagle is rare throughout its entire range, occurring at very low densities, and is declining moderately rapidly due to habitat loss and hunting pressure.
 The Crested Eagle is considered near-threatened by the IUCN, but truly merits more attention to learn more about its population density in order to properly assess the status of this threatened species in tropical America.
 In Panama, these Neotropical birds of prey can be found along the entire Caribbean slope and in eastern Panama where suitable habitat is found.
-In 2016-2017, we have been visiting and monitoring an accessible Crested Eagle nest not far from the Canopy Camp in Darién.
+Since 2016, we have been visiting and monitoring an accessible Crested Eagle nest not far from the Canopy Camp in Darién.